momentumlearn/curriculum-notes/py-notebooks-prequel.md

 # len() is a built-in Python function, not limited to lists, that tells us the number of items in an object
 > len(colors)
 > 5
-# in is another built-in function that can be used on lists to check
+# in is another built-in function that can be used on lists to check if an object is in a collection.
 ```
 #### The rest of the `list` methods can be found in the [Python docs](https://docs.python.org/3/tutorial/datastructures.html).
 ---